dergigi/dergigi.github.io/value.md

   </div>
 </div>

+If you can not or do not want to part with your sats there are [other ways to support me][support].

 ### Time, Talent, Treasure

 While treasure in the form of sats is very welcome, *time* and *talent* is very much appreciated too!
-If you can't part with your hard-earned sats, there are [other ways to support me][support].
 You can [remix or translate][translations] my work, create an audio or video version, or simply take some time to send it to a friend.
 You can also take some time to [review] my book, which helps to feed the algorithmic gods of our present reality.